-I am currently working as a postdoc at the Synchrotron SOLEIL institute on the VUV beamline entitled DESIRS (Dichroïsme Et Spectroscopie par Interaction avec le Rayonnement Synchrotron), situated in the suburbs of Paris.
+2017 – 2019: I worked as a postdoc at the Synchrotron SOLEIL institute on the VUV beamline entitled DESIRS (Dichroïsme Et Spectroscopie par Interaction avec le Rayonnement Synchrotron), situated in the suburbs of Paris.

-My current research is focused on reactive molecular radical species of interest to the astrochemical and combustion-chemistry societies, respectively.
-This work includes the study of spectroscopy, dynamics, physical and chemical properties of the molecules in question, etc. These may include small organic and inorganic species found in the interstellar and intergalactic media, intermediate molecular species in combustion processes, PAHs, fullerenes, etc.
+There, my research is focused on reactive molecular radical species of interest to the astrochemical and combustion-chemistry societies.
+This included small organic and inorganic species found in the interstellar and intergalactic media, intermediate molecular species in combustion processes, PAHs, fullerenes, etc.